 We evaluated platforms based on scheduling capabilities, qualification depth, CRM integrations, routing flexibility, setup complexity, pricing transparency, and support for regulated industries.
 Each platform was assessed against the specific use cases it is designed to serve rather than a single universal standard.

-OnceHub's Phone Agent is built around scheduling as the primary outcome.
+OnceHub's AI Phone Receptionist is built around scheduling as the primary outcome.
 It is designed specifically for businesses where the inbound call is a revenue touchpoint — coaching practices, financial advisory firms, sales teams, professional services — and where booking precision and qualification depth matter.

 For context on why this matters: research from BrightLocal found that 60% of consumers prefer to contact businesses by phone when they are ready to make a purchase or book a service.
 An AI phone agent that handles that moment without dropping the ball is a direct revenue lever.
 (NEW STAT)